Discover the Top 9 Surprising Health Benefits of Betel Leaf (Paan Leaf)

 Betel leaves have several therapeutic properties, such as:

-- Antioxidant: Prevents oxidative stress by neutralizing dangerous free radicals.
+• Antioxidant: Prevents oxidative stress by neutralising dangerous free radicals.

-- Digestive: Promotes healthy digestion and eases stomach problems.
+• Digestive: Promotes healthy digestion and eases stomach issues.

-These characteristics are ascribed to the bioactive substances found in betel leaves, which combine to provide various health advantages.
+These characteristics are attributed to the bioactive substances present in betel leaves, which collectively offer various health benefits.

 Benefits of Betel Leaves (Paan Leaf) for Health